Huo-qiang/accuracy-enhanced-maize-gene-regulatory-network-mGRN/README.md

 1. Follow the scripts in `mGRN construct/`
 2. Integrate chromatin accessibility data
 3. Combine with gene expression data
-4. Apply the machine learning models in `machine learning/` for optimization
+4. Apply the machine learning models in `machine learning/` for key TF prediction

 ## Applications